sophiecollard/reading-notes/scala-with-cats/chapter1.md

 When we invoke `Json.toJson(Option("A String"))`, the compiler will first discover the `JsonWriter[Option[A]]` instance, then recursively the `JsonWriter[String]` instance.

-## The Eq type class
-`Eq` is designed to implement type-safe equality and address shortcomings of Scala’s built-in `==` operator, which works for any pair of objects regardless of their type.

 ## Contravariance
 Contravariance is useful for modeling types that represent processes, like `JsonWriter`.